Cardinality Formula

 What This Formula Means

-The cardinality of a set is the number of distinct elements it contains, written |A| or n(A).
+The cardinality of a finite set is the number of distinct elements it contains, written — it measures the size of the set without regard to element order or identity.

-Cardinality answers "how many?" โ count each distinct element once and you have the cardinality.
+Cardinality answers "how many?" — count each distinct element once and you have the cardinality.

 Formal View